All Episodes

 That's what the letter from Toyota to their Prius customers was all about.

-Well, I I will agree.
+Well, I will agree.

-It would take uh a hundred and thirty thousand miles to make that price difference up in whatever you save in gasoline, so you gotta own and drive this thing a lot before it actually saves you any money.
+It would take 130,000 miles to make that price difference up in whatever you save in gasoline.

 I don't want to burst any bubbles here, but it's like any other car.

-Buy it because you like it, but don't think that you are saving the planet, saving the environment, making anybody else safer uh or not, because there's no economic advantage to it unless it saves whoever buys it money, and it can't be demonstrated that it does.
+Buy it because you like it, but don't think that you are saving the planet, saving the environment, making anybody else safer or not, because there's no economic advantage to it unless it saves whoever buys it money, and it can't be demonstrated that it does.

-Well, uh you're you're you're saying a hundred and thirty thousand miles is a lot.
+Well, you're saying 130,000 miles is a lot.

-That's that doesn't seem like a whole lot to me.
+That doesn't seem like a whole lot to me.

-Uh you know, I've I've had I'm not average in any way.
+I'm not average in any way.

-Uh I've had a car since I've got a nineteen seventy-seven car that's basically I think it's got eight thousand miles on it.
+I've had a car since I've got a 1977 car that's basically, I think it's got 8,000 miles on it.

-So I don't do a whole lot of uh uh driving the the the Prius is not a I think the the Prius is a what would you call it?
+The Prius is not a – I think the Prius is a – what would you call it?

 It's no different than these people that wear these colored ribbons.